 To determine which VR headset is truly the best out there, we bought the top products available today and pitted them against each other in a series of head-to-head challenges.
 We scored the performance of each piece of wearable tech on a scale of 0-100, based on its showing in each of our five weighted rating metrics: Interactiveness, Visual Immersiveness, Comfort, Ease of Setup, and User Friendliness, with the results of the Star Wars: Jedi Challenges explained below.

 The most important of our rating metrics, Interactiveness accounts for 35% of the total score for each product.
 We rated each product on how easy it is to input commands and interact with each headset and the quality and accuracy of the motion tracking, as well as if there are any limitations imposed by its sensors.
-The Star Wars headset performed reasonably well, meriting a 5 out of 10 for its performance, with the chart below showing how this compared to the rest of the headsets in the bunch.
+The Star Wars headset performed reasonably well.

 Foregoing a more typical hand controller, this model uses a lightsaber as a controller.
 The lightsaber has two button for activating and Bluetooth control, as well as tracking your motion.